Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group2____Fernando_Ishaan_Matias/GROUP02_Final_Project.md

 #### What is Variant Calling

-Variants are regions of the genome where the sequence differes from the reference genome.
+Variants are regions of the genome where the sequence differs from the reference genome.
 They could be in the form of:

-- Single NUcleotide Variants (SNVs) (which are SNPs if 1% or more frequent in population)
+- Single Nucleotide Variants (SNVs) (which are SNPs if 1% or more frequent in population)
 - Indels
 - Structural Variants (SVs)
   - Copy number Variants (CNVs)